OurcartEng/receipt-scanner-iOS-demo/README.md

 ## Customization of text:

 The SDK uses a built-in Localizable.strings file with keys as below.To override those, please create your own Localizable.strings with specified keys.

+In case you want to have bold words inside paragraph, do it like this: "OURCART_final_screen_manual_review_sub_heading": "We couldn't process your receipt automatically.It will now go to <b>manual review</b>, which may take<b> up to 48 hours.</b>"

 ### Placement of most texts:
 ![readme_1](https://s3.amazonaws.com/ourcart.platform.assets/images/readme1.jpg)